drvinceknight/pfm/book/tools-for-mathematics/07-sequences/how/main.md

     return 2 * generate_sequence(n - 1)
 ```

-Here we can get the first 7 terms:
+Here you can get the first 7 terms:

 ```{code-cell} ipython3
 values_of_sequence = [generate_sequence(n) for n in range(1, 8)]